 GB 111 2222 33.

 Secondly, you must submit VAT returns with HMRC.
-This is to avoid your VAT registration number being rendered invalid or cancelled because of non filings.
-If you require help with preparation and filing of your quarterly VAT returns, our accountants will be more than happy to assist you.
+This is to avoid your VAT registration number being rendered invalid or cancelled because of non-filings.
+If you require help with the preparation and filing of your quarterly VAT returns, our accountants will be more than happy to assist you.

 Genuine VAT number